MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnPlayerCustom.md

 # Custom Character Spawning

+> [!NOTE]
+> Full scripts for this page can be found in the SpawnCustomPlayer sample in the package manager or on [github]

 Mirage comes with a CharacterSpawner which will automatically spawn a character object when a client connects.

 Many games need character customization.
 You may want to pick the color of the hair, eyes, skin, height, race, etc.

 In this case, you will need to create your own CharacterSpawner.
 Follow these steps:

-1) Create your player prefabs (as many as you need) and add them to the Spawnable Prefabs in your NetworkClient.
+1) Create your player prefabs (as many as you need) and add them to the Spawnable Prefabs in your ClientObjectManager.
 2) Create a message that describes your player.
 For example:
 ``` cs
 public struct CreateMMOCharacterMessage